SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 #### Update Behavior and Performance

 The following example class illustrates aspects of update behavior and performance concerning the use of secondary table keys in internal tables.
 Among them:
 - For internal tables with non-unique, sorted secondary table keys, the secondary table index does not update immediately.
 It updates only upon the first access of the table using the secondary table key.
 - These tables can be populated quickly, as there are no checks for duplicate entries regarding the secondary table key.
 However, the recreation of the secondary index should be considered during the first access.
 Subsequent reads (when not altering the table content) are significantly faster.
-- In contrast, internal tables with unique sorted or hashed keys update the secondary table index immediately when the table content is modified.
+- In contrast, internal tables with unique sorted keys update the secondary table index immediately when the table content is modified.
 This update incurs runtime costs, but subsequent reads remain consistently fast.

 > [!NOTE]
 > This example is for [exploration, experimentation, and demonstration](./README.md#%EF%B8%8F-disclaimer).
 It is not intended for accurate runtime or performance testing and is not a suitable method for such purposes.
 Due to its simplified nature, results may vary and not be entirely accurate, even across multiple runs.
 It is similarly set up as the example in section _Exploring Read Access Performance with Internal Tables_.
 Check more information and, particularly, the disclaimer regarding the runtime measurement there.